For information about RCSCC LION:

 Their stay there was also short because HMCS STAR was soon overcrowded and the Sea cadets had to go.
 On 8 May, 1948, a brand new Navy League Barracks were opened at 595 Catharine Street North, across the street from HMCS STAR.
 In 1968, with the unification of the Canadian Armed Forces, Sea Cadet instructors received commissions in the Cadet Instructor Cadre of the Armed Forces

-As LION approaches what is believed to be its centennial in 1917 and at the end of the year, was forced to vacate its home of almost seventy years.
-While the Navy League owns the building, the land belongs to the City of Hamilton and the lease to the Hamilton Port Authority was terminated in the spring of 2013 as the city looks at plans for developing the city’s waterfront.
+LION celebrated what was believed to be its centennial in 1917 and at the end of the year, was forced to vacate its home of almost seventy years.
+While the Navy League owned the building, the land belongs to the City of Hamilton and the lease to the Hamilton Port Authority was terminated in the spring of 2013 as part of the city;s plans for developing the city’s waterfront.
 The corps will begin meeting in temporary accommodation in January 2018 at the former Port Authority shed on Guise Street at James with a move to more permanent quarters in the former City of Hamilton Central Services Building at 125 Barton Street West at Tiffany.

-For over ninety-five years, RCSCC LION has been giving young men, and, since 1975, young women, aged 12 to 18, opportunities to learn and grow in a disciplined but enjoyable nautical environment, along with possibilities of travel to camps across Canada.
+For a hundred years, RCSCC LION has been giving young men, and, since 1975, young women, aged 12 to 18, opportunities to learn and grow in a disciplined but enjoyable nautical environment, along with possibilities of travel to camps across Canada.